 Previous action plans and findings

 Between 2014 and 2021, SSHRC held a series of Knowledge Synthesis Grants competitions.
-The results have highlighted gaps in current knowledge on global challenges.
+The results highlighted gaps in current knowledge on global challenges.
 The research community may, also, be interested in further exploring these.
+These results are summarized in two page evidence briefs.

 Between 2018 and 2021, SSHRC focused its knowledge mobilization efforts on a set of diverse topics associated with the global challenges identified in the 2018 horizon scan.
-It did so with two types of targeted funding opportunities (Knowledge Synthesis Grants and Ideas Lab grants), and stakeholder engagement activities.
+It did so with two types of targeted funding opportunities (Knowledge Synthesis Grants and Ideas Lab Grants), as well as stakeholder engagement activities.
 Several of the activities were co-funded with other federal departments, agencies or organizations.
 Partners included NSERC and CIHR, the Impact Assessment Agency of Canada, Infrastructure Canada, the Future Skills Centre, and Employment and Social Development Canada.
 Five knowledge synthesis grants and one ICF Ideas Lab addressed the following topics:

 Knowledge Synthesis Grants results are reported in evidence briefs and can identify knowledge gaps researchers may be interested in further exploring.